England’s Rugby World Cup 2023 fixtures, team and route to the final

 What is England’s route to the final?

-Based on current world rankings, England and Argentina should progress from Pool D. But discount a much-improved Samoa at your peril.
+Based on results so far, England and Argentina should progress from Pool D.

-If England advance as one of Pool D’s top two teams, they will likely face either Australia, Wales or Fiji from Pool C in the quarter-finals.
+If England advance as one of Pool D’s top two teams, they will likely face either Wales, Australia or Fiji from Pool C in the quarter-finals.
 So far so beatable.

 Indeed, it is only if they reach the semi-finals that England would have to play a team in the top five of the current world rankings.
 And in a one-off knockout match, it’s anyone’s game.
 Next stop, the final!